SiliconSloth/Metro/docs/src/wip.md

 ## `metro wip restore`

-Replaces the contents of the working directory with the contents of the WIP commit, overriding any existing uncommitted changed.
+Replaces the contents of the working directory with the contents of the WIP commit, overriding any existing uncommitted changes.
 This also deletes the WIP branch.

 ## `metro wip squash`